 Barbara Ganson received her Ph.D. in History from the University of Texas at Austin in 1994.
 Her first book, The Guarani Under Spanish Rule in the Rio de la Plata (Stanford University Press, 2003) won two book prizes: a 2003 Choice Award for Outstanding Academic Title and the 2005 Murdo MacLeod Book Award from the Latin American and Caribbean Section of the Southern Historical Association for the best book in the field of Latin American and Caribbean History, Spanish borderlands, and the Atlantic world, published during the previous two years.
 She is an Area Editor for the journal, The Americas.
 She has served as president of two historical organizations: the Southwestern Historical Association and the Latin American and Caribbean History Section of the Southern Historical Association.
 She was named Chair of the James Scobie Prize Committee for the Conference on Latin American History in 2013.
 She is the Director of Latin American and Caribbean Studies at FAU.

-Her latest manuscript, Texas Takes Wing: A Century of Flight in the Lone Star State has been accepted for publication by the University of Texas Press.
-It will appear in print in December 2013.
+Her latest manuscript, Texas Takes Wing: A Century of Flight in the Lone Star State was published in January 2014 by the University of Texas Press.
 "Because I Want To: American Women Aviators at Home and Abroad, 1910-1940," is under review with Cambridge University Press for the Centennial of Flight series.

 Curriculum Vitae (Available upon request)